belomaxorka/Captcha/README.md

 Symfony Bundle
 ================

-You can have a look at the following repository to enjoy the Symfony 2 bundle packaging this captcha generator : https://github.com/Gregwar/CaptchaBundle
+You can have a look at the following repository to enjoy the Symfony 2 bundle packaging this captcha generator: https://github.com/Gregwar/CaptchaBundle

 Yii2 Extension
 ===============

-You can use the following extension for integrating with Yii2 Framework : https://github.com/juliardi/yii2-captcha
+You can use the following extension for integrating with Yii2 Framework: https://github.com/juliardi/yii2-captcha

 License